 Design and construction of two seafood processing plants and an administration facility

-Wiley was engaged to design and construction of two seafood processing plants and an administration facility.
+Wiley was engaged for the design and construction of two seafood processing plants and an administration facility.
 Wiley delivered this project over 2 stages:

 Stage 1: Consolidation of two separate salmon processing facilities, at Strahan and Port Huon in South Australia, into one 2826m² facility, at Parramatta Creek, Tasmania, to create a wet processing operation capable of processing up to 14,000 tonnes of wet salmon and trout per annum.
 This stage was designed to overcome space, waste and bio-security concerns while setting up the site for stage two developments.